mattpascoe/dotfiles/README.md

 MISC MAC
 --------
-start using the .macos file or similar from https://github.com/mathiasbynens/dotfiles
+Started using the .macos file or similar from https://github.com/mathiasbynens/dotfiles

 The following is a list of 'crap I do' to a new mac, maybe one day this is a set of 'default' plist settings.